 The LWGMS curriculum is designed to cultivate intellectual curiosity and a drive to social action in each LWGMS girl.
 In a safe and supportive environment that challenges each girl to reach her potential, experienced teachers guide our students to develop the creative confidence to meet the many social, emotional, physical, and academic changes of early adolescence.
 The program is designed to be hands-on and experiential, with collaborative learning, projects, oral presentations, and class discussions used to ensure that every girl strengthens her voice as she learns.
 At the heart of the curriculum is a commitment to social justice.

-The curriculum at LWGMS is interdisciplinary where appropriate, and it focuses on each subject individually with teachers who are experts in their subject areas.
+The curriculum at LWGMS is interdisciplinary where appropriate, and it concentrates on each subject individually by employing teachers who are experts in their subject areas.
 The core academic curriculum includes humanities, math, science, Spanish, and STEAM.
-The fine arts are considered a valuable essential; every LWGMS student takes at least 60 minutes of visual art per week all year as well as a full year STEAM course, which integrates the arts with science, technology, engineering, and mathematics and introduces girls to the process of Design Thinking.
+The fine arts are considered a valuable essential; every LWGMS student takes at least 60 minutes of visual art per week as well as a full year STEAM course, which integrates the arts with science, technology, engineering, and mathematics and introduces the process of Design Thinking.
 To cultivate confidence, collaboration, and strong voices, every LWGMS student performs in at least one full-scale drama production every year.
 Additionally, students can choose from enrichment classes that offer a breadth of experiences.
-Classes include Entrepreneurship, Ukulele and Voice, Designing Wearable Technology, Poetry as Performance, The Elle-Dub Blog, and stage crew.
+Classes include Entrepreneurship, Ukulele and Voice, Coding, Poetry as Performance, The Elle-Dub Blog, and stage crew.

 Students at LWGMS engage in an academically challenging and engaging curriculum, including extensive research and writing, regular debates and oral presentations, individualized and collaborative math instruction, and real-world, experiential science.
 With our unique, creative curriculum that is integrated across disciplines, LWGMS prepares girls to critically assess environments and events, to excel academically, and to exercise their voices.
 Our students graduate as confident, socially responsible, creative young women, who are well prepared for high school and beyond.